abgroen/abgroen/content/home/podcasts.md

 weight = 40  # Order that this section will appear.

 title = "Podcast"
-subtitle = "Two series: polisci and live.a.little.
-Expect interviews and talks with fellow academics and other interesting people."
+subtitle = """Two series: live.a.little and polisci.

+Expect interviews and talks with fellow academics and other interesting people."""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.